phalcon/documentation/docs/application.md

 ### Granular Exceptions

-As of 5.14 the component raises granular subclasses so callers can catch a specific failure mode.
+The component raises granular subclasses so callers can catch a specific failure mode.
 Every subclass extends its respective parent (`Phalcon\Application\Exception` or `Phalcon\Mvc\Application\Exception`), so existing `catch` blocks against the umbrella types continue to work unchanged.

 | Class                                                             | Parent                              | Thrown when                                                                          |
 |-------------------------------------------------------------------|-------------------------------------|--------------------------------------------------------------------------------------|